 Is it the sexiest gift?
 No. But wide shouldered hangers are gold, GOLD Jerry!… to a guy who loves to wear suits, sportcoats, and blazers.

-Sure, those sticky rollers are great for quick jobs or more casual clothes… but if he really likes his suits and sportcoats, he might think twice before taking and adhesive roller to it.
-That’s where clothes brushes come in.
+Sure, those sticky rollers are great for quick jobs or more casual clothes… but if he really likes his suits and sportcoats, he might think twice before taking an adhesive roller to it.
+That’s where a clothes brushes come in.
 They’re specifically designed to lift dirt and hair out and up from a suit’s fabric, without damaging the weave.
 Kent makes terrific clothes brushes.
 Shown above is an older model of the two sided (soft/stiff) bristle brush.
+Spendy?
+Yes.
+But he’ll have it for the rest of his life.

 Guys in suits often carry slimmed down wallets, or, a card case and money clip combo.
 Here’s a money clip suggestion.
 Made in Brooklyn.
 Great angles.
 Also available in a black oxide in case he’s less of a bling dude.
 Enormous fan of these money clips.